fastred/Optimizing-Swift-Build-Times/README.md

 Swift build times are slow mostly because of expensive type checking.
 By default Xcode doesn't show code that's slow to compile.
 You can instruct it to show slowly compiling functions and expressions, though by adding:

-- `-Xfrontend -warn-long-function-bodies=100` (`100` means 100ms here, you should experiment with this value depending on you computer speed and project)
+- `-Xfrontend -warn-long-function-bodies=100` (`100` means 100ms here, you should experiment with this value depending on your computer speed and project)
 - `-Xfrontend -warn-long-expression-type-checking=100`

 to `Other Swift Flags` in build settings: